Row-clustering of a Point Process-valued Matrix: Supplementary Files

 where $\eta^r_{x,c,1}\ge\eta^r_{x,c,2}\ge\cdots>0$ are eigenvalues of $\Gamma^{r,r}_{x,c}(s,t)$ and $\phi_{x,c,k}^r(t)$'s are the corresponding eigenfunctions which are pairwise orthogonal in $L^2([0,T])$.
 The eigenvalues and eigenfunctions satisfy the integral eigenvalue equation,

 Accordingly, using the Karhunen-Lo$\grave{\text{e}}$ve expansion~\cite{watanabe1965karhunen}, $X_c^{r(q)}(t)$ admits a decomposition,

 where $\{\xi_{x,c,k}^{r}\}_{k=1}^{\infty}$ are independent normal random variables with mean $0$ and variance $\{\eta^r_{x,c,k}\}_{k=1}^{\infty}$.
-The expression in (\ref{S2.1}) has an infinite parameter space dimensionality and are infeasible for estimations.
-One potential solution is to approximate (\ref{S2.1}) by only keeping leading principal components,
+The expression in (\ref{S2.1}) has an infinite dimensional parameter space, which is infeasible for estimation.
+One solution is to approximate (\ref{S2.1}) by only keeping leading principal components,

 where $p_c^{r}$ is a rank chosen to characterize the dominant characteristics of $X^r_c$ while reducing computational complexity.
 It leads to a reduced-rank representation of $\Gamma_{x,c}^{r,r}(s,t)$ as: